Posts

 Image

-Water damage=not good for asthma
+Water and mold damage - not good for asthma

 Image

 I noticed the paint surrounding the tub in my historic home was a little bubbly.
 Hubby assured me that "he was keeping an eye on it."
 Since we had a leaking ceiling in our last home, which lead to a ceiling and walls filled with mold, I am a little paranoid about water leaks.
-(That room took several months to fix......after which our insurance company cancelled us for filing a claim for black mold.)
-So this week, I decided to pull off the paint and wet plaster so Hubby could fix the bathroom wall.
+The damage took several months to fix......after which our insurance company cancelled us for filing a claim for black mold 😡 So this week, I decided to pull off the paint and wet plaster so Hubby could fix the bathroom wall.
 That's easier said than done.
 We have an access panel on the wall behind the tub, which you can't get to because the toilet is there.
 So this will not be an easy fix.
 Hubby will have to pull out the toilet to get to the access panel behind the shower.
 THEN he gets to see where it is leaking and if he can fix it.
 Hubby can fix just about anything.
 He's a handy guy to have around!
 Water leaks can lead to mold, which is NEVER good when you have asthma.
-To see what t
+To see wha

 Olympics athletes with asthma